Localization engineer

 • Communicate with cross-functional stakeholders on projects.

-• Manage the translation management system and/or vendor relationship, including a glossary, translation memory, and machine translation.
+• Manage the translation management and/or vendor relationship, including a glossary, translation memory, and machine translation.

 • Develop and implement standard operating procedures and automation opportunities.